 1. Background & Introduction

 The Customer Standing Committee was established as one of the post IANA Transition entities and conducted its first meeting on 6 October 2016.
+It performs the operational oversight previously performed by the U.S. Department of Commerce’s National Telecommunications and Information Administration as it relates to the monitoring of the performance of the IANA naming functions.
+Its mission is to ensure continued satisfactory performance of the IANA function for the direct customers of the naming services.

 According to the ICANN Bylaws (Section 17.3 (c )) and the CSC Charter itself, the ccNSO and RySG are required to review the Charter (Annex A – Charter CSC version 1, October 2016) one year after the first meeting of the CSC.